vfarcy/flask-boilerplate/README.md

+## READ FIRST !!!

+On windows, for Python 2.7 you need to get [Microsoft Visual C++ Compiler for Python 2.7](http://aka.ms/vcpython27) to build the environnement for the pycrypto module.
+It's a special package made by Microsoft that has all the stuff.
+It is supported since setuptools 6.0 [1].

+Unfortunately the latest virtualenv, 1.11.6 as of now, still bundles setuptools 3.6.
+This means that if you try to run python setup.py build_ext in an virtualenv it will fail, because setuptools can't detect the compiler.
+The solution is to force upgrade setuptools, example: pip install "setuptools>=6.0".

 ## Welcome

 Hello.
 Want to get started with Flask quickly?
 Good.
 You came to the right place.
 This Flask application framework is pre-configured with **Flask-SQLAlchemy**, **Flask-WTF**, **Fabric**, **Coverage**, and the **Bootstrap** frontend (among others).
 This will get your Flask app up and running on Heroku or PythonAnywhere quickly.
 Use this starter, boilerplate for all you new Flask projects.
 Cheers!